-What is the best card machine in Ireland?
+What is the best card reader in Ireland?

-Whether you would like to acquire your first card machine, or consider switching to a better-suited offer, Entrepreneur Hero will help you find the very best solution for your business.
+Whether you would like to acquire your first card reader, or consider switching to a better offer, Entrepreneur Hero helps you find the best solution for your business in Ireland.

-Accepting card payment is no longer an option for local businesses in Ireland.
-With the ever-decreasing use of cash and the shift towards contactless payment, having an effective and complete in-store payment solution is now essential.
+Getting a card reader is no longer an option for local businesses in Ireland.
+With the ever-decreasing use of cash and the shift towards contactless payment, having an effective and complete in-store payment solution is essential.

-We have compared the features, fees, and specificities of the main players on the market.
-While there are several parameters to consider when choosing the right partner, starting with the size of your business can help you find the best solution:
+While there are many parameters to consider when choosing the best card reader, starting with the size of your business can help you find the ideal solution: